elegant-scipy/elegant-scipy/markdown/ch8.markdown

 This strategy works really well for cases where your problem can be neatly solved with by-row processing.
 But things can quickly get out of hand when your code becomes more sophisticated.

-In the most commonly used programming models, you pass your data to a function, the function processes the data, and then returns the result.
-Done.
-(This includes most of this book!)

-But in streaming programs, a function processes *some* of the data, returns the processed chunk, then, while downstream functions are dealing with that chunk, the function receives a bit more, and so on...
+In streaming programs, a function processes *some* of the input data, returns the processed chunk, then, while downstream functions are dealing with that chunk, the function receives a bit more, and so on...
 All these things are going on at the same time!
 How can one keep them straight?

-We too found this difficult to do, until we found the `toolz` library.
+We too found this difficult, until we found the `toolz` library.
 Its constructs make streaming programs so elegant to write that it was impossible to contemplate writing this book without including a chapter about it.